dchampion/crypto/src/README.md

 ...
 (many more lines of output)
 ...
-finished all tests in tests.core
+finished all tests in tests.core (701458.08 ms)
 $
 </pre>